Economics (with Foundation Year)

-Develop your academic skills and your understanding of law, economics, accounting, business and management.
-Finish your second year proficient in Excel and able to undertake statistical analysis.
+You'll go on to develop a solid grounding in core economics concepts and skills and finish your second year proficient in Excel and able to undertake statistical analysis.

-Go on to study modules that extend your understanding of economics and increase your depth of knowledge.
-Familiarise yourself with statistical and econometric software used by employers.
+You'll study modules that extend your understanding of economics and increase your depth of knowledge.
+We'll introduce you to statistical and econometric software used by employers.

-Build your communication, presentation, IT, numeracy, project and time management skills.
+You'll also go on to develop your communication and presentation skills, IT and numeracy skills, and project and time management skills.
 Your improved problem solving, critical thinking, analysis, evaluation and innovation skills will help you stand out as a graduate.

 See our full glossary of learning and teaching terms.